Tax on import of edible oil to be reduced

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The cabinet on Tuesday decided that the tax on import of edible oil will be reduced from 7 pc to 2 percent, which will break the backbone of hoarders, and explanation will also be sought from chief secretaries on price hike.
+ISLAMABAD: The federal cabinet on Tuesday decided that the tax on import of edible oil will be reduced from 7 percent to 2 percent, which will break the backbone of the hoarders, and explanation will also be sought from chief secretaries on price hike.

 Murad Saeed claimed that former chief minister Punjab Shahbaz Sharif spent Rs8.7 billion on his security.
 He said that every family member of Shahbaz Sharif used separate security squad, whereas Shahbaz Sharif bought a new helicopter worth Rs1.3 billion.
 He said the ex-CM also spent Rs410 million on use of Nawaz Sharif’s aircraft.
 He said a total of 2,717 security personnel were deployed on the security of Sharif family.